MAGame2025/SupeRun/Market_Research.md

 **Meta-Game:**

-The meta game will be competing to get the highest score among your friends/ the rest of the players.
+Highest score:The meta game will be competing to get the highest score among your close friends/ the rest of the players.

+Villain Collection: one of the primary meta goals is to unlock all the heroes and powerups.
+Each unlock will be tied to specific milestones.
+This gives players a clear roadmap of goals (“Just one more level to unlock the next villain!”).
+The excitement of seeing what new power or playstyle a villain brings will keep players invested.
+Unlocking the full roster becomes a completionist objective.

+Upgrades and Skill Trees: The gold/EXP earned from going through runs feeds into an upgrade system.
+Your runs can be upgraded – improving health, damage output, or unlocking new abilities.
+This RPG-lite progression means players can continuously gain strength, enabling them to feel a sense progression and aim for higher scores.
+The strategy of which upgrades to buy first adds depth.

+Achievements and Milestones: Steam achievements or in-game milestones serve as meta goals as well.

 **Danger Analysis and opportunities:**